Toma1O6/Configuration/README.md

     // All values have to be non-final instance fields!

     @Configurable
-    @Configurable.Comment(value = "Random boolean value", localize = true)
+    @Configurable.Comment("Random boolean value")
     public boolean randomBool = false; // The assigned value is treated as default value

     @Configurable
-    @Configurable.Comment(value = "This value will be synchronized to all clients", localize = true)
+    @Configurable.Comment("This value will be synchronized to all clients")
     @Configurable.Synchronized // sent to all clients on log in, value cannot be modified by player while playing on server
     @Configurable.Gui.Slider // render value as slider in GUI public int synchronizedIntValue = 132;

     @Configurable
-    @Configurable.Comment(value = "This value will be updated only after game restart", localize = true)
+    @Configurable.Comment("This value will be updated only after game restart")
     @Configurable.UpdateRestriction(UpdateRestrictions.GAME_RESTART)
     public String text = "Text";